intelligent002/sync-to-async/readme.md

 The current implementation uses **Go** for the REST service and **Redis** as the queue mechanism.

-### Go REST API
+### REST API – Go

-The REST layer is written in **Go**, leveraging its lightweight **goroutines** and non-blocking I/O model.
-This makes it highly efficient at handling large numbers of concurrent requests — particularly useful in this pattern, where each client connection may be held open while waiting for a result from the worker.
+The REST layer is implemented in **Go**, taking advantage of its lightweight **goroutines** and non-blocking I/O model.

+This makes it particularly well-suited for scenarios where many client connections may remain open simultaneously — as each REST instance can efficiently hold thousands of waiting connections without incurring the heavy overhead of traditional threads.

+In this architecture, the REST service receives a request, enqueues it into the queue, and then asynchronously waits for the corresponding result — all while keeping the client connection open in a resource-efficient way.

+---

-### Queue Backend
+### Queue – Redis

-This PoC uses **Redis lists** to implement the queuing mechanism.
-Redis was chosen for its simplicity and low-latency blocking operations (`BLPOP`, `RPUSH`), which align well with the sync-to-async message flow.
+This PoC uses **Redis lists** as the queuing mechanism.

+Redis was selected for its simplicity, speed, and support for **blocking list operations** (`BLPOP`, `RPUSH`), which are ideal for implementing the core sync-to-async messaging flow.

+Each incoming job is pushed to a central queue, and a worker consumes it using `BLPOP`.
+The worker then publishes the result back to a dedicated key associated with the original request ID.

+To prevent stale data accumulation (e.g. due to dropped clients), each result key is assigned a **TTL (time-to-live)** using the `EXPIRE` command.
+This ensures that even if the REST service disconnects or crashes, the result will be automatically cleaned up after a configurable retention period (default: 1 hour).

 However, the system is designed in an abstracted way that allows replacing Redis with other queueing systems such as: